koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 On github.com, go to your fork of the arduino-ide.

-- In "Actions", under "Workflows" choose "Arduino IDE", enable workflow.
+- In "Actions", under "Workflows" choose "Arduino IDE", click  "Enable Workflow".
-- Click "Run workflow"
+- Click "Run workflow".
+Use workflow from "Tags: 2.0.0-rc8-arm64" (the tag created above)
 - On the runner, output should be ``Running job: build (self-hosted)``.
 You can follow what happens in the build through the github web interface.

 Build time is less than one hour on a raspberry pi 4b, 8gb ram.